-Property Rights Index - Nicaragua Compared to Latin America
+Property Rights Index in Nicaragua compared to Latin America

 Nicaragua: Property rights index